Sir-Mudkip/hashcat-container/README.md

   IMAGE-NAME:TAG \
   ./hashcat.bin'
 ```
-If using docker, replace podman with docker
+ - If using docker, replace podman with docker
+ - If you wish to use hashcats utils then remove ./hashcat.bin with whatever entrypoint you want.

+If you have modifications then please feel free to make them, or suggest them to me!